-Whether in immersive single-screen film or installation, Bhimji’s work spatialises attitudes, gestures and movements.
-Allowing sentiment to stand on its own merit, her compositions seize the viewer and resonate between bodies in a gallery.
-In slow pans across lush forested landscape, lingering shots of emptied architecture, or stamps and seals on official documents, her repetition of words and textures creates a cacophony of sound and motion, shaping our moment with quiet immediacy again and again.
+Whether in immersive single-screen films or installations, Bhimji’s work spatialises attitudes, gestures and movements.
+Allowing sentiment to stand on its own merit, her work confronts our reliance on written narrative instead of manipulations of light, shadow, colour and texture to recall the significance of intuition and cultural inheritance.
+In slow pans across lush forested landscape, lingering shots of emptied architecture, or stamps and seals on official documents, her compositions of image and object come together to create a cacophony of sound and motion that shape and reshape our understanding of the present moment with quiet immediacy.

 This exhibition is curated by Hoor Al Qasimi, Director of Sharjah Art Foundation.